pakmadrasa-ops/spycoprobe/README.md

 ## References

  - Spycoprobe is related to [Picoprobe](https://github.com/raspberrypi/picoprobe), a Rasperry Pico based SWD debug probe
- - Some inspiration for the USB protocol comes from [Mspdebug](https://dlbeer.co.nz/mspdebug/) and [Goodfet](https://goodfet.sourceforge.net/)

  - The SBW routines in this project are based on TI's [SLAU320AJ](https://www.ti.com/lit/ug/slau320aj/slau320aj.pdf)